About the Test

 Finding a Lipase Test

 Your doctor is usually the one to order a lipase test for you.
-The lipase test may be conducted in a hospital setting or in your doctor’s office.
+This may be conducted in a hospital setting or in your doctor’s office.
 Your doctor may also refer you to an outside lab to conduct the test.

 Can I take the test at home?